UnofficialParadiddle/PyRLRR/README.md

-Fair warning this was made quickly so its kind of ass lmao ill optimize it later when I feel like it

 YOU NEED PYTHON 3 FOR THIS!!!

 Step 1: Open cmd, terminal, whatever tf you use, inside of the this repo after downloading and extracting, open the terminal where the `requirements.txt` is located.
 An easy way of doing so would be holding `Shift+Right Click` and then pressing `Open Powershell Window` in the menu (Fair warning: I had issues with running it in a Powershell window, however this is most likely due to my Windows 10 being jank).